Posts Tagged: grief

 One of the first things the Spirit of Despair attacks is the healthy habits I form.

 Notice my list above.
 I stopped having time in scripture.
-The house was a deep hole of undone chores, so why try.
+The house was a deep hole of undone chores, so why try?
 I avoided grief through food and TV.
 While these things give me temporary relief, they will never give me lasting help or draw me from the pit of hopelessness because I will always need more and more of those things and accomplish nothing by escaping through them.
 They do not feed me, mind, body, and spirit.

-I know this because at age twenty I almost succeeded in taking my own life.
+I know this because at age twenty, I almost succeeded in taking my own life.
 That moment was the cumulation of all my attempts to deal with life’s hardships and pain by burying it and not pressing into hope.
-At that moment I recognized, rightly, that nothing in this world would make me feel better, but did not press into hope in Christ until the following year.
+At that moment, I rightly recognized that nothing in this world would make me feel better, but I did not push into hope in Christ until the following year.

 Only then did my life begin to look more hopeful.
-I started recognizing Christ died for all of the hardships I experienced and He would faithfully take all experiences and use them to lead others, and offer hope when others can’t yet see the potential.
-Placing hope in Jesus Christ meant my ultimate failure was not an option.
-No more throwing in the towel.
-I do not do this perfectly, but when my footing slips I gain it back more quickly and easily because hope has become the pattern of my life rather than the exception.
+I started recognizing that Christ died for all the hardships I experienced, and He would faithfully take all experiences and use them to lead others and offer hope when others can’t yet see their potential.
+Placing hope in Jesus Christ meant my ultimate failure was not an option—no more throwing in the towel.
+I do not do this perfectly, but when my footing slips, I regain it more quickly and easily because hope has become the pattern of my life rather than the exception.

 Turning Your Page